 - Excessive bleeding

 CT scans are less useful for looking at the biliary system and for gallstones.
 They may be used to look for differential diagnoses (e.g., pancreatic head tumour) and complications such as perforation and abscesses.

 Asymptomatic patients with gallstones may be treated conservatively, with no intervention required.

 Patients with symptoms or complications of gallstones are treated with cholecystectomy, which is surgical removal of the gallbladder (provided they are fit for surgery).

 Cholecystectomy involves surgical removal of the gallbladder.
-It is indicated where patients are symptomatic of gallstones, or the gallstones are leading to complications (e.g. acute cholecystitis).
+It is indicated where patients are symptomatic of gallstones, or the gallstones are leading to complications (e.g., acute cholecystitis).
 Stones in the bile ducts can be removed before (by ERCP) or during surgery.

-Laparoscopic cholecystectomy (keyhole surgery) is preferred to open cholecystectomy (with a right subcostal “Kocher” incision), as it has less complications and faster recovery.
+Laparoscopic cholecystectomy (keyhole surgery) is preferred to open cholecystectomy (with a right subcostal “Kocher” incision), as it has less complications and a faster recovery.